jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 <br>

 ## 02: Baseline model 🚀
-A TF-IDF logistic regression model shows extremely low performance on risk headline recall, the main objective of this model.
-This is likely a result of many false negatives in the data.
+A TF-IDF logistic regression model shows extremely low performance on risk headline recall, the main objective of this project.
+This is likely because the keyword matching process missed many risk headlines, resulting in many false negatives in the data.
 [See notebook.](Notebooks/02_tfidf_baseline.ipynb)

 #### Spanish